Releasing NNF Software

 Environment variables:

-GH_TOKEN— A GitHub classic personal access token withreposcope.
+GH_TOKEN— A GitHub classic personal access token (not fine-grained) withreposcope.
+The token is 40 characters, starting withghp_.
 Required byghand by therelease-push,create-pr,merge-pr, andtag-releasephases.

 SSH access: